andraugust/andraugust.github.io/quantum-2.md

 $$

 __The Gaussian Wavepacket.__ A Gaussian wavepacket is a wavefunction having Gaussian, or Normal, density $$\psi^*\psi \sim N$$.
-Such distributions are interesting because unlike planewaves they're localized in space.
+Distributions like this are interesting because they're localized in space, in contrast to planewaves.
 Consider the following wavepacket in momentum-space:

 $$